TeachWell Digital

 • Export and import grades as a CSV file.

-• Use the Notes column to keep track of extra information about your students, such as assignment topics.
+• Use the Notes column to keep track of extra information about your students.
 The Notes column is not visible to students.

 • Use 'message students who' to communicate with those who fit specific criteria, such as students who haven't submitted yet, or are within a specified grade range.